tobi-code/ManipulationLibrary/README.md

 # ManipulationLibrary

+The e²SEC framework can be used to express human manipulation actions in a simple and concise way.
+Therefore, a manipulation in translated to a 24 x n matrix, which represents spatial relation between objects.

 Introduction:
 -------------
 [![](https://img.shields.io/badge/docs-blue.svg)](https://manipulationlibrary.readthedocs.io/en/latest/)

-A module for Python 3 to work with eSEC matrices and extract e$^2$SEC matrices from manipulations.
+ManipulationLibrary is a module for Python 3 to work with eSEC matrices and extract e²SEC matrices from manipulations.

 You can find examples on how to use this library in the "example" folder in GitHub.